particle-iot/docs/src/content/reference/device-os/firmware.md

 {{else}}
     - all pins are allowed, but a maximum of 8 can be used at a time
 {{/if}}
 - `edgeTriggerMode`: defines when the interrupt should be triggered.
-Four constants are predefined as valid values:
+Three constants are predefined as valid values:
     - CHANGE to trigger the interrupt whenever the pin changes value,
     - RISING to trigger when the pin goes from low to high,
     - FALLING for when the pin goes from high to low.